In this article, you will learn all about the different character personality archetypes found in a galaxy far far away (aka Star Wars archetypes).

-In this guise she perhaps best fits the archetype of female warrior – brave, determined, adventurous, willing to fight on the front line in battle and prepared to risk all for the things she believes in.
+In this guise, she perhaps best fits the archetype of the female warrior – brave, determined, adventurous, willing to fight on the front line in battle and prepared to risk all for the things she believes in.

 5. Obi-Wan Kenobi – The Mentor

-Obi-Wan Kenobi fulfils the archetype of mentor to Luke in particular in the first three movies of the series.
+Obi-Wan Kenobi fulfills the archetype of mentor to Luke in particular in the first three movies of the series.

-The advice and guidance which Obi-Wan, as mentor, has to offer Luke is based on his own similar heroic journey from the past, something common to the archetype.
+The advice and guidance that Obi-Wan, as mentor, has to offer Luke is based on his own similar heroic journey from the past, something common to the archetype.

 Obi-Wan guides Luke on his inner journey to acceptance of who he is and what he has to offer the Universe, including helping him on his path to becoming a Jedi.

 He does so by employing his extensive knowledge and skills as well as acting as a moral guide for Luke.